vlinderco/vlinderco.github.io/training.md

 - The fit with various approaches of direct work with adolescents
 - A brief overview of each element of the tightrope

-The [tightrope toolkit] [tightrope] is available for purchase in the resources page
+The [tightrope toolkit] [tightrope] is available for purchase, see more detail in the resources page

 [tightrope]: /resources.md#tight-rope